WHO WE ARE

 Charlie is the Founder and CEO of The GroundTruth Project, and has been building the prototype for Report for America in several newsrooms across the country.
 A longtime reporter, editor and entrepreneur, Sennott served as Boston Globe Middle East bureau chief before he co-founded the award-winning international news organization GlobalPost and then founded The GroundTruth Project, which is based at WGBH in Boston.
 He is an award-winning foreign correspondent and a pioneering social entrepreneur.
 In response to the collapse of foreign coverage, he co-founded GlobalPost in 2008, which trained, edited and fielded a stellar team of freelance correspondents all over the world.
 The team won the George Foster Peabody Award, the Polk Award and the RFK Award for Human Rights.
 Sennott launched GroundTruth in 2014 to broaden the commitment to training the next generation of journalists.
 Sennott has reported on wars and insurgencies in 15 countries, and served as the Boston Globe’s Special Projects reporter, Middle East Bureau Chief and Europe Bureau Chief.
 Before that, he was a local reporter for the New York Daily News.

-Kevin is The GroundTruth Project’s Co-founder and Executive Editor.
-Previously Senior Editor of Special Reports at GlobalPost, he has led reporting projects around the world and his work has been recognized by the Edward R. Murrow, Alfred I. duPont-Columbia University and Online News Association awards.
-He holds an M.A. at the University of Southern California’s Annenberg School, where he was founding Executive Editor of Annenberg’s pioneering 24/7 news organization Neon Tommy.
-Grant is the former Operations Director of semantic news analyzer Inform.com.
+Kevin is Co-founder and Executive Editor of The GroundTruth Project.
+Previously Senior Editor of Special Reports at GlobalPost, he has led reporting projects around the world and his work has been recognized by the Edward R. Murrow, Alfred I. duPont-Columbia University, Overseas Press Club and Online News Association awards.
+He holds an M.A. at the University of Southern California’s Annenberg School, where he was founding Executive Editor of its pioneering news organization Neon Tommy.
+Grant is the former Operations Director of semantic news analyzer Inform.com and an alum of DePaul University.
+He is currently based in Washington, D.C.

 Joanne Heyman, Senior Advisor